 But tensions soar when, one morning in 1941, Cephallonia awakens to the sights and sounds of warfare, under the duress of Italian and German occupation, and everything the islanders knew changes.
 Can love blossom in such unpredictable circumstances?

-This new production of Captain Corelli’s Mandolin marks the 25th anniversary of the original novel’s publication in 1994, and is brought to the stage by a strong creative team at the Rose Theatre Kingston.
-The novel has previously been adapted into radio plays for BBC Radio 4 and a film version, released in 2001 starring Nicolas Cage, John Hurt, Christian Bale and Penélope Cruz.
+This new production of Captain Corelli’s Mandolin marks the 25th anniversary of the original novel’s publication in 1994, and is brought to the stage by a strong creative team including set and costume designs by Mayou Trikerioti, lighting design by Malcolm Rippeth, and sound design by Jon Nicholls.
+The novel, which won the 1995 Commonwealth Writers’ Prize – Overall Winner for Best Book Book of the Year, has previously been adapted into radio plays for BBC Radio 4 and a film version, released in 2001 starring Nicolas Cage, John Hurt, Christian Bale and Penélope Cruz.